01

 Offer clarity

-The page does not ask you to study a framework first.
-It gives you the commercial route, what is included, and the next step.
+You can see what is included, what decision it supports, and what to share next.
+It gives you the commercial path, what is included, and the next step.

 The framework